Gulfwatch Contaminants Monitoring Program

 • Description: The National Oceanic and Atmospheric Administration (NOAA) Mussel Watch Program (MWP) conducted an assessment of the presence, distribution, and concentrations of legacy organic contaminants and trace metals in blue mussels from the Gulf of Maine’s coastal waters, in collaboration with the Gulf of Maine Council on the Marine Environment (GOMC) Gulfwatch Program.
 Like the national MWP, the Gulfwatch monitoring program utilizes a sentinel-based monitoring approach by collecting and analyzing bivalves as surrogates for coastal water pollution.

 Gulfwatch is a chemical-contaminants monitoring program organized and administered by the Gulf of Maine Council on the Marine Environment.
-Since 1993, Gulfwatch has measured contaminants in blue mussels (Mytilus edulis) to assess the types and concentration of contaminants in coastal waters of the Gulf of Maine.
-It is one of the few monitoring programs and the only one in the Gulf of Maine to be coordinated across international borders.
+Between 1993 through 2012, Gulfwatch measured contaminants in blue mussels (Mytilus edulis) to assess the types and concentration of contaminants in coastal waters of the Gulf of Maine.
+It was one of the few monitoring programs and the only one in the Gulf of Maine to be coordinated across international borders.

-Gulfwatch is coordinated and conducted by scientists and managers from agencies and universities around the Gulf.
-The program operates under the guidance of the Gulf of Maine Council’s Gulfwatch Contaminants Monitoring Committee and is supported with funding from the Gulf of Maine Council on the Marine Environment and the U.S. Environmental Protection Agency.
+Gulfwatch was coordinated and conducted by scientists and managers from agencies and universities around the Gulf.
+The program operated under the guidance of the Gulf of Maine Council’s Gulfwatch Contaminants Monitoring Committee and was supported with funding from the Gulf of Maine Council on the Marine Environment and the U.S. Environmental Protection Agency.

-Each fall, scientists collect blue mussels, rotating among 38 sites around the Gulf of Maine, and analyze their whole tissues for a variety of contaminants.
-Additional sites may be sampled in a particular year as part of other projects associated with Gulfwatch.
-Data indicate where contaminant concentrations may be high and enable researchers to compare concentrations at different locations.
-Data also show changes in concentrations over time.
-Time-series analysis is continually being conducted as more data become available each year.
+Each fall, scientists collected blue mussels, rotating among 38 sites around the Gulf of Maine, and analyzed their whole tissues for a variety of contaminants.
+Additional sites were sampled in a particular year as part of other projects associated with Gulfwatch.
+Data indicated where contaminant concentrations may be high and enabled researchers to compare concentrations at different locations.
+Data also showed changes in concentrations over time.

 Polycyclic aromatic hydrocarbons (PAHs) come from municipal and industrial effluents, fossil fuel combustion, wastewater from refineries and offshore oil rigs, and petroleum spills.
-Gulfwatch measures 12 low-molecular-weight PAHs and 12 high-molecular-weight PAHs.
+Gulfwatch measured 12 low-molecular-weight PAHs and 12 high-molecular-weight PAHs.

 Polychlorinated biphenyls (PCBs) are synthetic chemicals comprised of chlorine atoms arranged on a biphenyl molecule.
 They are highly persistent in the environment and may be highly toxic.
-Gulfwatch measures 22 PCBs.
+Gulfwatch measured 22 PCBs.

 Chlorinated pesticides are synthetic chemicals that have been used as pesticides, such as DDT and dieldrin.
 Most are highly persistent in the environment.
-Gulfwatch measures 16 chlorinated pesticides.
+Gulfwatch measured 16 chlorinated pesticides.

 Metals occur naturally but human activities may increase their concentration and availability from fertilizers, fossil fuel combustion, metal smelting, industries, and domestic waste.
-Gulfwatch measures 9 metals.
+Gulfwatch measured 9 metals.

 View online (HTML) | Text file (5 KB) | Excel file (28 KB)